-The pandemic obviously had something to do with this, but so does the reality that the 416 is running out of space to build new condos.
+The continued attention on the 905, however, fuels discussion that the 416 is running out of space to build new condos.
 Driven by the outrageously high prices for single family homes, developers are instead putting their efforts into building more condos and the numbers demonstrate this: while a record number of homes are being built across Canada, the percentage of single-family detached homes has fallen from one in four to one in five.
-The difference is being seen outside the core and that’s where you’re going to find value – if you have vision.
+The difference is being seen outside the core, and that’s where you’re going to find value — if you have vision.

 Evaluating a pre-construction condo

 Like with any other investment in property, location is the most important factor.
 But unlike most re-sale condos, the quality of life afforded by the building and neighbourhood isn’t always fully realized, so having vision is key.
 To that end, take a few moments to consider:

 - The jurisdiction: Is it in a city, town, village, hamlet?
 Can you see yourself living in the community?

 - The immediate area: How close is the building to important places like groceries, highways, public transit, etc.?

 - The immediate surroundings: What’s to the north, south, east and west of the building?
 If it’s undeveloped land, what’s likely to be developed?